 The Awingu System Settings allow administrators to list and filter users.
-Administrators can also consult more detailed information about the user such as:
+Administrators can also consult more detailed information about a user such as:

 - · first login date

-- · last login date
+- last login date

-- · labels that have been assigned to this user
+- labels that have been assigned to this user

 - · email address

 - · configured locale and keyboard layout

-All other parameters parameters are read-only, and most of them are dynamically populated in the database at login into the platform, based on information retrieved from the enterprise authentication infrastructure (AD/LDAP), see also the section User Connector Configuration.
+Except for the Keyboard Layout and Locale setting, all parameters are dynamically populated in the database at login into the platform, based on information retrieved from the enterprise authentication infrastructure (AD/LDAP), see also the section User Connector Configuration.